goalifyplus/docs/user-guides/channel-actions/README.md

 ## Search Messages

-Rocket Chat search supports basic search commands which work like Gmail search.
+Goalify.Chat search supports basic search commands which work like Gmail search.

-Rocket Chat also supports the use of "[regular expressions](https://en.wikipedia.org/wiki/Regular_expression)".
+Goalify.Chat also supports the use of "[regular expressions](https://en.wikipedia.org/wiki/Regular_expression)".
 The benefits of regular expressions are great search flexibility and the ability to search chat entries in any language, even ones which are traditionally a challenge to search (like "CJK" languages - Chinese, Japanese, Korean).

 ### Basic Search Commands